 – Picky eater, chokes on food, difficulty swallowing

-In addition, says Dr. Coombe, many of kids with undiagnosed sleep apnea exhibit ADHD symptoms (hyperactivity, inattention and impulsivity at school), much like Kian did.
+In addition, says Dr. Coombe, many kids with undiagnosed sleep apnea exhibit ADHD symptoms (hyperactivity, inattention and impulsivity) at school, much like Kian did.
 Many of them are incorrectly diagnosed with ADHD, he says, when sleep apnea is causing their behavioral issues.

 Of course, there are cases where the ADHD is its own thing, but Dr. Coombe recommends that kids diagnosed with ADHD see an ENT to rule out a UARS/sleep apnea.

 “Children with behavioral issues are often diagnosed with ADHD, however, before starting medication, schedule an appointment with an Ear, Nose and Throat specialist to rule out undiagnosed sleep disorders,” Dr. Coombe says.
 “One of the most common treatments is a small surgery to remove the tonsils and/or adenoids.”